greezytoes/Synergy/README.md

 **Status: Active Development (Beta)**

 **Mission:** To pioneer a synergistic, radically adaptive software development paradigm.
 We employ technologies and ideologies that, when carefully integrated, result in "Meta-Level Synergy" where multiple hyper-specialized AI agents—dynamically composed and augmented via our unique modular system—are utilized in collaborative teams.
 These teams apply synergistic processes, particularly evident in UI/UX design where this approach, guided by the Daedalus architect, enables the creation of stunning, high-quality user experiences alongside complex application logic in record times.
-Our overall aim is to unlock emergent and novel capabilities through synergy, facilitating rapid development with unparalleled efficiency with intelligent adaptation.
+Our overall aim is to unlock emergent and novel capabilities through synergy, facilitating rapid development and unparalleled efficiency while embracing intelligent adaptation.

 ## Overview